DadiBit/blog.dadib.it/_posts/2025-04-21-alpine-data-disk-raspberry-pi-4b.md

 ## Bootable device

 > Please note that the following commands use `sudo` since official docs use `--same-owner`, which extracts stuff as if owned by root (uid 0, gid 0)
-> Being a FAT32 partition it's fine to omit this option and work as non root (use fuse to mount device).
+> Being a FAT32 partition it's fine to omit this option and work as non root (using fuse to mount the device).

 Mount as superuser the first partition with `sudo mount /dev/sdX1 /mnt`.